InsightSoftwareConsortium/ITK/CONTRIBUTING.md

    $ git add file1 file2 file3
    $ git commit
 ```

+(*You may visit the* Pro Git: Recording Changes *resource in [GitHelp] for
+further information on making changes and committing snapshots.*)

 **Note**: *If your change modifies any of the modules in the
 `Modules/ThirdParty` directory, please read our [UpdatingThirdParty.md] guide.*